csye7125-su24-team17/.github/profile/README.md

 ## Key Features

-- **Go-based CVE Processor and Consumer Application, Kafka**
+- **CVE Processor and Consumer Application written in Go**
-The core of our system is built around a **Go-based CVE Processor** that downloads, extracts, and processes JSON files from **[CVEProject's Official GitHub Repository](https://github.com/CVEProject/cvelistV5/archive/refs/heads/main.zip)**, and then pushes it to a Kafka topic.
+The core of our system is built around a **Go-based CVE Processor** that downloads, extracts, and processes JSON files from **[CVEProject's Official GitHub Repository](https://github.com/CVEProject/cvelistV5/archive/refs/heads/main.zip)**, and then pushes it to a **Kafka** topic.

     Next, we have a **Go-based CVE Consumer** that retrieves those messages from Kafka and stores them in a PostgreSQL database.
 Before storing in Postgres, we have Flyway migration scripts to automatically create the necessary schema, tables, and views in PostgreSQL.